-Trump Says He'll “Let Obamacare Implode, Then Deal” After Health Care Repeal Vote
+Trump Responds To Skinny Repeal Vote: "Let Obamacare Implode, Then Deal"

 Donald Trump's response to the defeat of the GOP's health care bill was straightforward: "Let Obamacare implode."
 In the early hours of Friday, July 28, the president tweeted about the "skinny repeal" vote.
 Here's what he had to say after the deciding health care vote in the Senate:

 Trump's response is both new and old.
 New, because it's his latest comment on health care.
 Old, because he's said it before.